fclp/fluent-command-line-parser/README.md

 ### Setup Help

-Setup to print the available option to the console when any of the help args are found.
+Setup to print the available options to the console when any of the help args are found.

 ```
 static void Main(string[] args)